The Total Guide to Writing a Marketing Plan for Fast Casual Restaurants

 So here it is: everything you need to know to write the perfect marketing plan for your fast casual restaurant.
 In this article, we’ll walk you through all the components of a complete restaurant marketing plan – which you can of course tailor to the needs of your business.

-To set you up for success, we’ve also put together a template you can download, customize, and fill in with your own marketing strategy.
+To set you up for success, we’ve also put together a template you can download, customize, and fill in with your own restaurant marketing strategy.
 Take everything you learn here and follow along with your template – at the end of this process, you’ll be well on your way to creating an expert-level promotion strategy specifically tailored to your fast casual restaurant.

 While a business plan establishes how you’ll conduct your business in the future, a marketing plan is a blueprint of the ways you’ll promote your fast casual restaurant to the target audience defined within your business plan.